4 Tips for Planning Your Great Smoky Mountains National Park Spring Vacation

 gather maps for trip to the SmokiesWhile the park is a wonderful place for adventure, it’s unlikely that you’d want to tackle all it has to offer without good maps.
 With 522,427 acres of land divided between Tennessee and North Carolina, it’s important to know where you are and where you’re going at all times.
 GPS units in cars and cellphones are often inaccurate once you’re off the main roads, so don’t plan to rely on them for directions.
 You can download free Great Smoky Mountains National Park maps, or pick them up at one of the park’s four visitor centers.

-3. Plan for Picnics
+3. Plan for Picnics at the Great Smoky Mountains National Park

 4. Know the Rules for Pets in the National Park

-Keeping these tips in mind as you plan your Great Smoky Mountains National Park spring trip will help ensure that you have the best experience possible.
 Be sure to check out all of the resources available on our Explore The Smokies guide pages, and come find out why Great Smoky Mountains National Park is the most visited national park in the country!

 Share This Post!